 Licensed manga titles include:

-PUNKS TRIANGLE stitch 1 (#2) – this sequel actually isn’t licensed as of now, but Seven Seas licensed the prequel
+PUNKS TRIANGLE stitch 1 (#2) – Seven Seas

 Kitayama and Minamiya 5 (#5) – Seven Seas